MoceanAPI/dolibarr/README.md

 Mobile phone numbers need to be entered in international formatting with the country code and without spaces, plus signs or leading zeros.

+6. I have multiple phone numbers in my contact, which one will be used to receive SMS ?

+We will send SMS to the `mobile number` of your contact

 **Did not find what you're looking for ?**

 Do raise a support ticket with our Support Team at [support@moceanapi.com](mailto:support@moceanapi.com).